obsidianmd/obsidian-help/en/Editing and formatting/Embedding web pages.md

 ## Embed a tweet

-To embed a tweet, use the Markdown syntax for adding an image:
+To embed a tweet, use the same Markdown syntax as [[Basic formatting syntax#External images|external images]]:

 ```md
 ![](https://twitter.com/obsdmd/status/1580548874246443010)